 Episode 14 – The Division of the Spoils: Guy Peron discovers the horrific details of Captain Merrick’s death.
 Whille he and the rest of the party travel to Ranpur for the independence celebrations, the train is besieged and the Ahmed Kasim and other Muslims are killed.

-Starring Tim Pigott-Smith, Geraldine James, Wendy Morgan, Judy Parfitt, Rosemary Leach, Peggy Ashcroft, Charles Dance.
+Starring Tim Pigott-Smith, Geraldine James, Wendy Morgan, Judy Parfitt, Art Malik, Rosemary Leach, Peggy Ashcroft, Charles Dance.

 Available to STREAM